TENT OF NATIONS EVENTS, ACTIVITIES AND PROGRAMS:

 Bent Al-reef Women’s Project:

-Each school year, the Women’s Empowerment Project in the village offers activities and programs to enable women to be empowered and to be active positively in their own society.
-The program and activities are there to serve and encourage women to learn new skills, discover their talents and interests, develop their character, socialize, visit and interact and exchange thoughts and ideas with local and international women.
+Prior to the Covid-19 pandemic, the Women’s Empowerment Project in the village offered activities and programs to enable women to be empowered and to be active positively in their own society.
+The program and activities encouraged women to learn new skills, discover their talents and interests, develop their character, socialize, visit and interact, and exchange thoughts and ideas with local and international women.

-Two booklets reflecting projects completed by some of the women at the education center in Nahalin have been printed by FOTONNA through the help of donations: the “Palestinian Recipe Book” and a book of poetry entitled “Where I Am From…” (three-language and nine-language versions).
-These are given as complimentary gifts, when requested, for donations to TON through FOTONNA.
-To make a donation, please visit the FOTONNA website: www.fotonna.org.
+Two booklets reflecting projects completed by some of the women at the education center in Nahalin have been printed by FOTONNA: the “Palestinian Recipe Book” and a book of poetry entitled “Where I Am From….”

 Come and See, Go and Tell:

-We hope that international visits to Tent of Nations will be possible again soon, observing Covid-19 precautions.
-We look forward to welcoming guests again soon!
-Many visitors come to hear about the story and the challenges faced by the Nassar family; they also learn about positive energy and hope.
-Guest groups can stay overnight, making use of some new permanent tents that have been erected.
-Since the farm is becoming more and more isolated, there is a great need for more international guests to stop at the Tent of Nations.
+Please include Tent of Nations in your itinerary when planning a pilgrimage to Israel/Palestine!
+Visitors hear the story of the challenges faced by the Nassar family; they also learn about positive energy and hope.
+Guest groups can stay overnight.
+Since the farm has become more and more isolated, international guests are especially welcome to stop at the Tent of Nations.
 Please “Come and See” in order to “Go and Tell.”